 Explanation: What this person does not realize is that moving forward will most likely result in the loss of much more time and money.
 This person is thinking short-term, not long-term, and is simply trying to avoid the loss of the $1000, which is fallacious thinking.

-Explanation: Of course, the clergy who have not moved beyond faith and are living consistent with their beliefs have not committed this fallacy.
+Explanation: Of course, the clergy who have not moved beyond faith and are living consistently with their beliefs have not committed this fallacy.

-Tip: Is there any part of your life where you continue to make bad investments because you fear losing what was already invested?
+Tip: Is there any part of your life where you continue to make bad investments because you fear to lose what was already invested?